 What gives Bopis it’s color?

-When you cook pork lung or pork heart, it usually ends up in a dark grayish color.
+When you cook pork lungs or pork heart, it usually ends up in a dark grayish color.
 By incorporating annatto seeds or annatto powder, the dish becomes vibrant orange.
 Some recipes don’t use annatto and end up a bit dark but still delicious.

 How to make Bopis

 Add, ground black pepper, bay leaves, red chili, soy sauce, and water.
 Let it simmer until the heart is tender and liquid is reduced.
-Pour vinegar and let it simmer without stirring and do not cover the pan.
+Pour 1/8 cup of vinegar and let it simmer without stirring and do not cover the pan.
 When the aroma of the vinegar evaporates, stir and taste.
 Adjust seasoning if needed.
 Enjoy!